Prince-Tagadiya/Prince-Portfolio/README.md

 - Bootstrap framework for responsive and mobile-first design

 ## Deployment 🚀
-The website is deployed using [Insert deployment method or service].
+The website is deployed using Visual Studio Code.
 The repository contains the necessary configuration files and instructions for deploying the website, ensuring a seamless and efficient deployment process.

 ## Contributions 🤝
 While this repository primarily represents my personal portfolio website, I welcome contributions, suggestions, and feedback from the open-source community.
 If you come across any bugs 🐛 or have ideas for improvements, feel free to open an issue or submit a pull request.